>

 Historical Sketch

-Perseverance, dedication and integrity can all be used to describe pioneering Annie, L. McPheeters.
+Perseverance, dedication and integrity all describe pioneering Annie L. McPheeters.

 She received an associate's degree in English and education at Clark College in 1929, where she worked as a library assistant and later became the acting librarian.
-After teaching in Summerville, GA and Greenville, SC, McPheeters earned a bachelor's degree in library science from Hampton University in 1933.
-A year later, she went on to become the first African-American professional librarian with the Atlanta Public Library.
-In 1950, McPheeters accepted the position of Reference Librarian with, Georgia State University, becoming the first African-American faculty member at the school.
-She later obtained her master's degree in library science from Columbia University in 1956 and furthered her education by enrolling in journalism courses at Georgia State University and Clark College during the seventies.
+After teaching in Summerville, Georgia, and Greenville, South Carolina, McPheeters earned a bachelor's degree in library science from Hampton University in 1933.
+A year later, she became the first African-American professional librarian with the Atlanta Public Library.
+In 1950, McPheeters accepted the position of reference librarian at Georgia State University, becoming the first African American faculty member at the school.
+She later obtained her master's degree in library science from Columbia University in 1956.
+She furthered her education by enrolling in journalism courses at Georgia State University and Clark College during the 1970s.

 However, McPheeters' list of accomplishments doesn't end there.
 Listed below are some of her numerous achievements: